 - With wet/damp hands, roll matzah balls using about 1 tsp of the mixture for each ball.

-- Place the matzah balls in a large pot of lightly salted boiling water, reduce heat to a simmer and cook for 15 minutes or until the balls are soft and fluffy.
+- Place the matzah balls in a large pot of lightly salted boiling water, reduce heat to a simmer, cover and cook for 15 minutes or until the balls are soft and fluffy.

-- Warm the chicken stock in a separate pot and add the matzah balls and add accompaniments, if desired.
+- Heat the chicken stock in a separate pot with carrots and celery (if desired) and cook until vegetables are tender.
+Add the matzah balls into the stock and serve.

 Could you boil the matzah balls in the chicken stock rather than boiling separately in water?
 Just wondering. 🙂